User's Guide

 1. Getting Started

-The first thing that you will see after opening a file is the workspace of the program.
-It consists of several panes: the resources and activities pane, the navigation pane, the main schedule pane, the bottom-right properties pane and a few more.
-Everything that you will be doing in the software - you will be doing using one of these panes; so we start by explaining what each pane does and what it is for.
+When you open a file, the first thing you see is the program's workspace.
+It is made up of several panes, including the Resources and Activities pane, the Navigation pane, the main Schedule pane, the Properties pane in the bottom-right corner, and a few others.
+Everything you do in the software is done through these panes, so we begin by explaining what each pane is and how it is used.

 2. Institution

-The Institution pane is where you select the type of your institution (e.g. school, college, university, etc.) and fill in its details.
-It's also where you can configure the vocabulary that is used throughout the program to refer to the different types of resources (e.g. Teachers or Instructors; Activities or Classes; etc.).
-The last page in this pane is the properties page which allows to add custom properties (fields which contain textual data) for resources.
+The Institution pane is where you select the type of your institution (e.g. college, university, training center) and enter its details.
+It is also where you configure the vocabulary used throughout the program to refer to different types of resources (such as instructors or faculty, activities or sessions etc.).
+The last page in this pane is the Properties page, which allows you to add custom properties—fields that store textual data—for resources.

 3. Resources

-The Resources pane is the database of the program.
-It's where you enter the terms (semesters), days, time-scales/periods, themes (subjects/courses), groups, participants (students), supervisors (instructors/teachers), rooms and equipment.
-You can fill in the resources manually one-by-one, or import them (described in the last chapter of the user's guide).
-This section describes the role of each type of resource, how to enter resources, how to edit their properties and the meaning of each property.
+The Resources pane serves as the program's database.
+This is where you define terms (semesters), days, time scales or periods, courses, groups, students, instructors, rooms and equipment.
+Resources can be entered manually, one by one, or imported, as described in the last chapter of the user’s guide.
+This section explains the role of each type of resource, how to enter resources, how to edit their properties, and the meaning of each property.

 4. Activities

 Activities are the building blocks of the schedule.
-An activity combines several resources which are scheduled together.
-For example: a subject, an instructor, a group of students and a room - all can form a single activity.
-When that activity is scheduled, all its participating resources are booked for that activity.
-So the process of scheduling is essentially the process of determining when each activity takes place.
-This section describes how activities and sets (a Set unites multiple simultaneous activities) are entered in the Activities pane and explains the different properties of activities.
+An activity brings together several resources that are scheduled at the same time.
+For example, a course, an instructor, a group of students, and a room can all be combined into a single activity.
+When an activity is scheduled, all of its participating resources are booked for that time.
+In this sense, scheduling is essentially the process of deciding when each activity takes place.
+This section explains how activities are entered in the Activities pane and describes the different properties of activities.

 5. Scheduling

-Activities are scheduled either using drag and drop or by defining an exact time range (which consists of the days of week, start/end dates and start/end times).
-This section describes the exact steps to schedule activities using both of these techniques.
-It also explains how to move existing cells (a Cell is a single scheduled occurrence of an activity), copy them, delete them and how to edit their properties.
+Activities can be scheduled either by using drag and drop or by defining a recurrence pattern, which includes the days of the week, start and end dates, and start and end times.
+This section describes the exact steps for scheduling activities using both methods.
+It also explains how to move existing cells (a cell is a single scheduled occurrence of an activity), copy them, delete them, and edit their properties.

 6. Conflicts